 - Deep learning

 Certain topics from cell biology, machine learning and spectroscopy will be covered extensively during the summer school.
-However, participants are expected to have a background in mathematics equivalent to a first-year university course and an intermediate-level English sufficient to participate and be successful in learning process.
+Participants are expected to have an intermediate-level English sufficient to participate and be successful in the learning process.
 Solid reasoning, ability to grasp quickly interdisciplinary relations and experience with group work is highly appreciated.

-You have to be a master student or higher to attend the summer school.
+Your completed study level needs to be bachelor or higher to attend the summer school.